What Does it Take to Be a Farm or Ranch Manager?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

-There were about 1,028,700 jobs for Farm or Ranch Manager in 2016 (in the United States).
+In the United States, there were 1,028,700 jobs for Farm or Ranch Manager in 2016.
 There is little to no growth in job opportunities for Farm or Ranch Manager.
-There will be an estimated 74,300 positions for Farm or Ranch Manager per year.
+Due to new job openings and attrition, there will be an average of 74,300 job openings in this field each year.

 The states with the most job growth for Farm or Ranch Manager are Oregon, Nevada, and Massachusetts.
 Watch out if you plan on working in South Carolina, California, or Hawaii.
 These states have the worst job growth for this type of profession.